eregs/regulations-parser/docs/dev_tasks.rst

 =============
 As the parser is a complex beast, it has several hundred unit tests to help catch regressions.
-To run those tests, make sure you have first added all of the testing requirements:
+To run those tests, make sure you have first added all of the development requirements:

 .. code-block:: bash

-  pip install -r requirements_test.txt
+  pip install -r requirements_dev.txt

 Then, run py.test on all of the available unit tests: